Power Grid Corporation of India Ltd (NSE: POWERGRID) Q3 2026 Earnings Call dated Feb. 02, 2026

 Apoorva Bahadur

-Restrict because other also.
+We have to restrict because there are others also.
 So maybe two questions and then we move on.
-Yes please, a little representation on the left side.
-I’ll come to.
+Yes please?
+A little representation on the left side.
+I’ll come to you.
 I’ll come to you.

 Mohit Kumar

-Hi, good afternoon Sir.
-My question is on the supply chain challenges.
-I think the government of India.
-Can you hold it a little?
-The government of India is working on some Chinese relaxation.
-Can you just help us with the kind of supply chain relaxation was from the government.
-And we expect and can just also highlight those challenges which are happening, which are happening in component wise.
+Government of India is working on some Chinese relaxation.
+Can you just help us with the kind of supply chain relaxation you asked from the government and the expect?
+And can you just also highlight the challenges which are happening in component wise?

 Sir, can you introduce yourself?